 In 11 states, the odds are better than 1 in 100.

-Below is a projection of deer collisions by state for the year ending June 30, 2013, estimated by insurer State Farm, and a ranking of odds that considered the number of licensed drivers in each state.
+Below is a projection of deer collisions by state for the year ending June 30, 2014, estimated by State Farm, and a ranking of odds that considers the number of licensed drivers in each state.

 The Insurance Information Institute offers this advice on avoiding a deer-vehicle collision:

 - Deer generally travel in herds.
 If you see one, others are nearby.

 - Deer crossing signs aren’t placed randomly.
 These are active deer crossing areas.